Vihaan3/knowledge-garden/content/Personal Knowledge Management/You can change your identity.md

 - become more hard-working
 - become more caring
 Intentional identity change is *hard*.
 The only way is to just [[Agency|go and do the thing]] that you think you can't do, and *convince yourself*.
 Do the actions that you would do if you had the desired identity.
 A helpful way I've found of thinking about it, is to do the thing until you would use that identity to describe yourself in a bio.
-Using Anki to [[How to change the way you think|change your thinking]] to more closely resemble what `insert desired identity` is also tremendously helpful.
+Using spaced repetition systems to [[How to change the way you think|change your thinking]] to more closely resemble what `insert desired identity` is also tremendously helpful.
 This can be a quick way to get you past the initial activation energy and build momentum while developing the desired identity.

 For an identity that you truly care about getting, join a community of people with that identity.
 You'll absorb the desired traits by osmosis.
 In person is great, but otherwise join a Reddit community, discord server, etc with a high density of people with your desired identity.
 It works wonders.
 Even the act of joining reinforces the identity.